Satisfaction votes

 Click on the “Allow vote” checkbox and save the changes.
 This setting will give access to the voting form.

-To add a voting string in every helpdesk email just use new macros for the Email footer template.
+To add a voting string in every Helpdesk email just use new macros for the Email footer template.

 macros.png